ZenMachina16/DSA/README.md

-# hackerrank-leetcode
+# DSA
-Here are most of the hackerrank and leetcode problems I have solved, for referencing and revision
+Here are most of the DSA problems I have solved, for referencing and revision